 Linda Drake joined SBE in 2012.
 For over 10 years she worked at Pierce County Careers Connection as a project manager and as director.
-She led projects and initiatives supporting college-readiness and the successful transition of high school students to post-secondary education and careers, including the Tech Prep Dual Credit program for Pierce County.
+She led projects and initiatives supporting college-readiness and the successful transition of high school students to post-secondary education and careers, including the Career and Technical Education Dual Credit program for Pierce County.
 Linda holds a master’s degree in geology and geophysics and has experience in environmental consulting and in teaching university-level geology and oceanography.

-Alissa joined SBE in 2017.
+Alissa joined SBE in 2017 as communications manager.
 Prior, she worked in communications positions in several Texas nonprofits, as an event planner, and as a campaign manager.
 Alissa holds her B.S. degree in Public Relations from the University of Texas and her Master of Public Administration degree from the Evans School at the University of Washington.
 Alissa enjoys reading, hiking, traveling and being a proud Navy wife.

 Tamara joined SBE in 2012.
-Tamara has worked as a Secretary Senior for SBE, Administrative Assistant for Olympia Vision Clinic and Dialysis Technician for Northwest Kidney Centers.
-She attended Washington State University and earned an Associates of Arts Degree from South Puget Sound Community College.
+Tamara attended Washington State University and earned an Associates of Arts Degree from South Puget Sound Community College.
 Tamara has been a Licensed Practical Nurse since 1999 and enjoys volunteering for local charities.
-Tamara enjoys kayaking, traveling and is frequently found on the sidelines of her son's various sports activities, cheering the loudest.
+Tamara enjoys kayaking, traveling, golfing and is frequently found on the sidelines of her son's various sports activities, cheering the loudest.